AzureAD/microsoft-authentication-library-for-js/lib/msal-react/README.md

 ## Share your experience

 How easy was it to use this library?
-And valuable did you find it?
+How valuable did you find it?
 Anonymously share your experience with us [here](https://ncv.microsoft.com/F22aBJtI8l).

 ## License